A century of debate for and against survival

 Our true home

 It is true that we are unduly subjected and enthralled, through the body and its needs, to the demands and commands we receive, and it is also true that we are sensitive to the flatteries, illusions and rewards offered by the psyche in form of emotions and joys (not rarely dearly paid), so as to involve and effectively enmesh us in the dynamics of life.
 But without having to rebel through some form of body destruction, we are also free to live our lives by preparing ourselves for a different dimension, more congenial to the needs of freedom, creativity, sympathy and love relevant to the conscious Ego, needs which during this life are largely disappointed.
-For this reason the survival of bodily death by our consciousness and our intelligence can be considered first of all as the manifestation of a right, the need to be able to go to our true home after a journey (interesting and fascinating, but certainly tiring and not rarely distressing) in a foreign land.
-It is therefore possible to face death as the access to a dimension in which the meaning of the universe and of our existence – which in this life has been darkened – rather than being disclosed or taught, becomes manifestly evident in the context of a true direct knowledge, and all existing creatures are interconnected in a more harmonious system, permeated with intelligence and love.
-Any other attitude would be for the conscious Ego a passive, consensual and powerless recognition of our wretched human condition as servants or automatons.
+For this reason the survival of bodily death by our consciousness and our intelligence can be considered first of all as the manifestation of a right, the need to finally be able to reach our true home after a journey (interesting and fascinating, but certainly tiring and not rarely distressing) in a foreign land.
+It is therefore possible to face death as the access to a dimension in which the meaning of the universe and of our existence – which in this life has been darkened – rather than being disclosed or taught, becomes manifestly evident in the context of a true direct knowledge, and all existing creatures are interconnected in a more harmonious system, permeated with intelligence, knowledge and love.
+Any other attitude would be for the conscious Ego a passive, consensual and impotent recognition of our wretched human condition as servants or automatons.

 Italian Homepage